rsmacapinlac/macapinlac.com/pages/03.blog/2021-week-8-week-in-review/blog.md

 ---
-title: '2021 Week 8 Week in review'
+title: '2021 Week 8: A lot of introspection'
 published: true
 content:
     items: